wavefrontHQ/docs/pages/doc/alerts_managing.md

 <td>Events Display</td>
 <td>Whether to display actual or hypothetical alert firing <a href="charts_events_displaying.html">event icons</a> on the preview chart.
 <ul><li><strong>Actual Firings (existing alerts only)</strong> - Select this radio button to display past alert-generated event icons on the chart.
 You will see how often the alert actually fired within the given chart time window.</li>
 <li><strong>Backtesting</strong> - Select this radio button to display hypothetical alert-generated events icons on the chart.
 You will see how often an alert hypothetically would fire within the given chart time window based on the conditional threshold and the <strong>Alert fires</strong> field.
-Backtesting enables you to fine tune new or existing alert conditions before you save them.</li></ul>
+Backtesting enables you to fine tune new or existing alert conditions before you save them.

+Backtesting does not always exactly match the actual alert firing.
+For example, if data comes in late, backtest events won't match the actual alert firing.
+And even if data are meeting the alert condition for the "condition is true for x mins" amount of time, the alert itself might not fire because the alert check, determined by the alert check interval, happens too soon or too late.
+For both cases, backtesting shows the alert as firing while the actual alert might not show as firing. </li></ul>
 </td>
 </tr>
 <tr>